post featured image

 Are Barre Workouts Effective?

-Yes, but they serve a different purpose than strength training workouts or cardio workouts.
+Yes, but they serve a different purpose than strength training workouts or HIIT cardio workouts.
 Barre may seem less intense than a full body strength training or HIIT session.
 But the tiny, pulsing barre exercises work your body in a different way.
-Barre fitness specifically focus on: improving core strength, building strength in the stabilizing muscles, and increasing flexibility, balance and posture.
+Barre fitness specifically focuses on: improving core strength, building strength in the stabilizing muscles, and increasing flexibility, balance and posture.

 What Are The Benefits Of Barre Workouts?